DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 5 and 7 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Schrader in view of WO-2021058181 (WO’181).
+Claim(s) 5 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Schrader in view of DE’386 as applied above, and further in view of WO-2021058181 (WO’181).

 WO’181 teaches in figure 12 the spring devices top and bottom 40a, 40b having bores that rest in a radially centered manner against the fastener 12.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the spring devices of Schrader to have had bores radially centered against the bolt, in view of the teachings of WO’181, in order to provide a means of eliminating play resulting from the gap and to ensure damping and limiting of any lateral motion of the fastener during operational movement.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the spring devices of Schrader, as modified, to have had bores radially centered against the bolt, in view of the teachings of WO’181, in order to provide a means of eliminating play resulting from the gap and to ensure damping and limiting of any lateral motion of the fastener during operational movement.

 Response to Arguments